IntrepidPursuits/sherpa/webservices/phoenix-elixir/up-and-running.md

 ### Using asdf

 `asdf` (link) is a version manager for different languages.
 It is a great version manager to work with.

-- what is `.tool-versions`

-- this is what `.tool-versions` looks like for this:
+We simply need a `.tool-versions` file at our user root folder and/or at our project root to define what versions of libraries we will be using.
+This is what the `.tool-versions` file looks like:

 ```
 elixir 1.5.1